-Leeds is no stranger to cocktail bars.
-In fact, the city centre is absolutely packed with them.
-So if you like your spirits whipped up into something altogether more exciting, here’s where to go…
+Leeds is no stranger to cocktail bars, so if you like your spirits whipped up into something altogether more exciting, here’s where to go…

 It has to be said, Leeds’ nightlife is pretty amazing.
 Whether you’re heading to Call Lane, Merrion Street or Greek Street, you’ll find all manner of bars to keep you liquored up, with everything from little independents pouring original tipples to big names serving stone cold classics.
 Let us introduce you to the cocktail bars you’re going to want to check out… just don’t try to do them all in one night, chaos will ensue.

 Thewlis is the cocktail-equivalent of popular Leeds bar, The Decanter.
 The decor is all sophistication, with luxurious booths where you can hide away from the world with one of their unique, and often unusual drinks.
 They’ve taken the classics and given them new life, as well as adding their own personal stamp to the menu with drinks like Curiosity Killed the Cat, which brings together Warner Edwards elderflower gin, St Germain elderflower liqueur, muddied blueberries and lemon juice.

 Thewlis, 18 Park Row, Leeds, West Yorkshire, LS1 5JA.

-The latest D&D restaurant to open in Leeds, East 59th has the feel of a New York loft, but the skyline is a little different – you’ll look out over the rooftops from the top of the new Victoria Gate shopping centre.
+East 59th has the feel of a New York loft, but the skyline is a little different – you’ll look out over the rooftops from the top of Victoria Gate.
 It’s a unique angle on the city, and one that’s best enjoyed with a cocktail in hand.
-Try one of their unique creations like the Jersey Smash, a mix of Jack Daniel’s, fresh raspberries, mint, lemon, cinnamon syrup and cranberry juice, or go for something a little more conventional, with appearances from all the classics, including the Cosmopolitan, Mint Julep and Tom Collins.
+Try one of their unique creations like the Jersey Smash, a mix of Jack Daniel’s, fresh raspberries, mint, lemon, cinnamon syrup and cranberry juice, or go for something a little more conventional, with appearances from all the classics, including the Espresso Martini, SoHo Negroni and Peaches & Cream.

 East 59th, Issho, Victoria Gate, George Street, Leeds, West Yorkshire, LS2 7AU.